 The best way to set up the suspension is to customize each adjustment one at a time.
 Various adjustments are interrelated.
 It may be necessary to readjust center spring after adjusting front springs for instance.
-Test run the snowmobile under the same conditions; trail, speed, snow, driver riding position, etc. Proceed methodically until you are satisfied.
+Test run the snowmobile under the same conditions; trail, speed, snow, operator riding position, etc. Proceed methodically until you are satisfied.

 Following are guidelines to fine-tune suspension.
-Use suspension adjustment tool provided in the tool kit.